Preston-D/102_webdrive_instructions/README.md

 ![alt](/img/O3-2.png "title")

-7. After a moment you should see files on the righthand side (Remote Site) of FileZilla.
+7. After a moment you should see files on the right side (Remote Site) of FileZilla.

 ![alt](/img/O3-3.png "title")